CarterEVERYTHING-Codes/ClassVote/README.md

 ## Key Features

 *   Create new voting sessions with a unique 6-digit code (either anonymously or linked to a Google account).
+Participants join at `classvote.online`.
-*   Join existing sessions using the code.
+*   Join existing sessions using the code at `classvote.online`.
 *   **Mandatory Nicknames:** Users must enter a unique nickname (per session) before participating.
 Nicknames are immutable once set.
 *   Admin can optionally define a list of presenters for the session.
 Presenter names that match a participant's nickname will link the scores to that participant's account (UID).
 *   Admin can add current participants (with nicknames) to the presenter list textarea.
 *   Admin can advance through presenters ("Next Feedback Round"), resetting scores and feedback rounds for each.
 Scores for each presenter are recorded (with UID if matched) for an overall session leaderboard and for individual user result history.
+The textarea visually updates to show remaining presenters.
 *   Current presenter's name (if any) is displayed to all participants.
 *   If no presenters are defined, feedback applies to the general session.
 *   Real-time "like" and "dislike" voting.